 Let’s start with an understanding of what it means if you’ve been called a high-risk driver.

 The many reasons drivers fall into a category where they must obtain high-risk coverage include some that might be totally out of their control.
 Here are a few leading reasons that explain why you might be identified as a high-risk driver.

 - Reckless driving.
 Maybe it was a matter of mistakes from your past, but a driving record that might have resulted in accidents, speeding tickets, and other violations can seriously impact your car insurance rates.

 - Impaired driving.
-Those with DUI convictions might only be able to obtain high-risk insurance, if any coverage at all.
+Those with DUI convictions might only be able to obtain high-risk insurance.

 - New drivers.
 It’s not your fault you’re young, but it might literally cost you.
 Drivers who are young or who haven’t been behind the wheel long enough to have established a good driving record might be considered high risk and have to pay more for coverage.